Inplex-sys/forward-source-ip/README.md

-Collecting workspace information# 🔄 Source-Preserving Port Forwarding Tool
+# 🔄 Source-Preserving Port Forwarding Tool

 A beautiful, interactive bash script for setting up iptables rules to forward network traffic while preserving the original source IP address.
 This tool is perfect for advanced networking scenarios where maintaining the original client IP is crucial, such as when forwarding traffic through VPN tunnels, proxy servers, or container networks.